SvenMichaelKlose/tunix/src/ultifs/README.md

 carriage return is returned the entire line has been processed and the next time this routine is called the whole process begins again.

+On error this routine returns with the carry flag set and further information about it in STATUS.

 ## GETIN - Input character from channel